Transporting Goats Safely & Legally

-If you have questions, please contact the SCIGBA Registry Committee at scigbassoc@gmail.com
+If you have questions, please contact the USDA or scigbassoc@gmail.com

 Moving Right along

 You have found the perfect San Clemente Island Goats to start or add to your herd, but how to get them from across the country?
-Figuring out transport can seem daunting to some but let us help to erase some of the mystery and prepare you for your new herd members.
+Figuring out transport can seem daunting, but let us help to erase some of the mystery and prepare you for your new herd members.
 Scroll down the page to learn more.

 Types of Transport